yokolet/new-note/_posts/2017-06-04-construct-binary-tree.md

 #### Problem Description - A Combination of Preorder and Inorder Traversal ####

-Given two arrays of integers, preoder and inorder, construct a binary tree.
+Given two arrays of integers, preorder and inorder, construct a binary tree.
 For example, preorder `[4, 2, -3, 1, 6, 5]`, inorder `[-3, 2, 1, 4, 5, 6]`
-are given, the constrcuted tree should be:
+are given, the constructed tree should be:

 <pre>